Lambert-Nguyen/cosmo-management/docs/testing/TEST_RESULTS_SUMMARY.md

 ## 🎯 Conclusion

-The Aristay application is **production-ready** with robust security, comprehensive error handling, and validated business logic.
+The Cosmo application is **production-ready** with robust security, comprehensive error handling, and validated business logic.
 The JWT authentication system is functional with minor API access configuration needed.
 All critical production fixes have been implemented and tested successfully.

 **Recommendation: ✅ PROCEED WITH PRODUCTION DEPLOYMENT**